 - Very finely minced herbs like parsley

-- Cinnamon to make a sweet wrap or kind of a protein crepe
+- Cinnamon to make a sweet wrap or a kind of protein crepe

 How To Make Egg White Wraps